fleetdm/fleet/handbook/security-policies.md

 8. All critical or high severity security findings must be remediated prior to each release.

-9. All critical or high severity vulnerabilities discovered post release must be remediated in the next release or as per the Fleet vulnerability management policy SLAs, whichever is sooner.
+9. All critical or high severity vulnerabilities discovered post-release must be remediated in the next release or as per the Fleet vulnerability management policy SLAs, whichever is sooner.

 10. Any exception to the remediation of a finding must be documented and approved by the security team or CTO.